mayawang/capstone_fetchbot/README.md

   - For each user, record user’s set of liked articles and disliked articles
   - When a user dislike an article, we also hide this article from this user so that it never appears in recommendation for this user.
   - When generating recommendation for a user, use Jaccardian similarity for find users with similar tastes and return these users’ liked articles.
   - Recommendable uses Redis to store users’ liked and disliked articles.
-It also uses Redis’ set operation to perform Jaccardian similarity operation efficiently
+It also uses Redis’ set operation to perform Jaccardian similarity operation efficiently.

 #### Crawler [Python Scrapy](https://scrapy.org/)
 - We only have URLs from the deli.ci.ous data set, therefore we need to crawl the actual content from Internet using a crawler